Self-interacting mass-dimension one fields for any spin: Mass-dimension one fields

 Performing a similar computation for the bosonic field, in order to obtain a physical Hamiltonian, we set the proportionality constants to

 which gives us

 Unlike the fermions, the vacuum energy is positive and non-vanishing, but since only the shift in vacuum energy is measurable, the divergent term can be ignored.
 It is helpful to remind ourselves that it is unusual for the fermionic field to have vanishing vacuum energy.
-In Lorentz invariant field theories, the free Hamiltonians of bosons and fermions have positive and negative divergent vacuum energies respectively.
+In Lorentz-invariant field theories, the Hamiltonians of bosons and fermions have positive and negative divergent vacuum energies respectively.

-We have now determine all the proportionality constants.
-Substituting them into the canonical commutators and anti-commutators we obtain

-We see that the demand for physical Hamiltonians forces the canonical algebra to be modified by a factor of 1/2.
-This factor cannot be absorbed into the fields for it would then change the free Hamiltonians by a factor of 2.
-Substituting these constants into the propagators, we obtain

-A complete investigation on the properties of propagators would require us to compute scattering amplitudes.
-But without first determining the underlying symmetry, any brute force computation of the scattering amplitudes would be premature.
-In spite of this, the propagators given by eqs.~(\ref{eq:final_bosonic_prop}) and (\ref{eq:final_fermionic_prop}) already provide us important information, that the fields for any spin have mass-dimension one and renormalisable self-interactions.